 Genre: Literature, Action-Adventure, Audio, Mystery, Thriller, Drama, Romance

-Author Information: Adam Johnson teaches creative writing at Stanford University.
+Adam Johnson teaches creative writing at Stanford University.
 His fiction has appeared in Esquire, The Paris Review, Harper’s, Tin House, Granta, and Playboy, as well as The Best American Short Stories.
-His other works include Emporium, a short-story collection, and the novel Parasites Like Us.
+His other works include Emporium and Fortune Smiles, short-story collections, and the novel Parasites Like Us.
 He lives in San Francisco.